Auto Hail Repair for High-Strength Steel & Aluminum Body PDR in Texas, Florida, Colorado & Tennessee

 Due to the lighter weight of aluminum, it is becoming more popular in the automotive industry because of the following:

 - Increased dent resistance – manufacturers can make aluminum panels thicker while still reducing the total weight.
-This can be helpful in dealing with Texas, Florida, and Denver’s hail prone weather regarding car and auto hail damage repairs.
+This can be helpful in dealing with Texas, Florida, Colorado, and Tennessee’s hail prone weather regarding car and auto hail damage repairs.

 - Better fuel efficiency – lighter vehicles require less fuel; compared with steel body vehicles, aluminum body vehicles save up to 108 barrels of crude oil in energy.